 Bulgaria, a Balkan nation with a rich heritage, is nothing less than a hidden treasure.
 Bulgaria is capable of sweeping you off your feet with its natural and enriching beauty, especially during winters.
 Bulgaria in winter is absolutely magical to experience.
 From skiing and ice climbing the frozen waterfalls to the dance party on waters of cold biting rivers and having a cozy indoor night by the fireplace, the adventures that the heart of this country beholds can be way beyond your imaginations.
 Waking up to a snowy paradise is a dream of every traveler, and Bulgaria stands to be the living example to witness the same.
+So, what are you still waiting for?
+Scroll down to find out why you must be taking a trip to Bulgaria this winter!

 10 Things To Do In Bulgaria In Winter

 Bulgaria boasts some of the most divine picturesque mountains of Europe ranging from Alps and Caucasus.
-During the winters, most of them are covered in snow, forming a gorgeous white sheet all over the country.
+During the Bulgaria winter, most of them are covered in snow, forming a gorgeous white sheet all over the country.
 The capital city Sofia is a home for the most stunning and luxurious ski resorts like Borovets, Bansko, Vitosha or dobrinishte.
 If you’re a big fan of snow-related sports activities, Bulgaria is the place for you.
 The ski season takes a leap in December start and functions till late March.
 So if you’re planning a trip to Bulgaria in the winter months, do not miss their extravagant ski and snowboarding activities.
-After all, no vacation is complete without getting a taste of adrenaline rush of the outdoors.
+After all, no vacation is complete without getting a taste of the adrenaline rush of the outdoors.

 Europe Holiday Packages On TravelTriangle